More conversions generally mean more money for your business.

 Note: There are other optimization categories not listed here.
 Things like page speed and technical performance or security are also areas where your site needs to perform at a high level.
 This list focuses on areas where you’ll primarily use CRO tools to succeed.

 Every word on your site matters, and some matter more than others.

-Start by ensuring your are prioritized in important spots like your home page.
+Start by ensuring your key messages are prioritized in important spots like your home page.

 Your unique selling points should apply to the brand as a whole and extend throughout your site.
-If you’re in e-commerce or another industry using online products, dialing in your is vital.
+If you’re in e-commerce or another industry using online products, dialing in your product descriptions is vital.

-Study to see which content blocks people read and which they pass right over.
+Study Session Recordings to see which content blocks people read and which they pass right over.

 This will help you determine what’s important and what’s not—and show you where your optimization focus needs to be.
 If you’re in e-commerce, use this opportunity to study which copy on your product pages and throughout your checkout funnel get the most hover time in recordings.